Preventing Disease Progression

-Macular edema is treated with laser surgery.
-This procedure is called focal laser treatment.
+In some cases, focal laser treatment is used along with the eye injections.
 Your doctor places up to several hundred small laser burns in the areas of the retina around the macula that are leaking.

 These burns slow the leakage of fluid and reduce the amount of fluid in the retina.
 The surgery is usually completed in one session.
 Further treatment may be needed.